 The Distinguished Primatologist Award honors a primatologist who has had an outstanding career and made significant contributions to the field.
 Nominations must be in writing and must include a vitae and a narrative that describes the nature and extent of the nominee’s contribution to primatology.
 Nominations must also include at least two letters of support submitted on behalf of the nominee.
-The recipient is presented a plaque, $1000 toward travel expenses to the following ASP meeting, and an invitation to deliver the Distinguished Primatologist Address (Featured Speaker) at the following year’s meeting of the Society.
+The recipient is presented a plaque, a $500 honorarium, $1000 toward travel expenses to the following ASP meeting, and an invitation to deliver the Distinguished Primatologist Address (Featured Speaker) at the following year’s meeting of the Society.

 This award was originally the Senior Biology and Conservation Award that was given by the Conservation Committee.
 It became an A&R award at the 1999 meeting and was renamed the Senior Research Award in 2001.
 This award honors individuals who, because of their dedication to their profession and their productivity, have made significant contributions to research activities supporting or enhancing knowledge relevant to primatology.
 Such contributions could take place in laboratories, the field, or in zoological gardens.
 The award is reserved for those who have not received the highest degree offered in their field (e.g., Ph.D., M.D., D.V.M.) but are deserving of the Society’s recognition for their achievements.
 Nominations must include a nominating letter and two supporting letters indicating the contributions of the individual, along with a narrative describing the impact on the field.
 Nominees need not be members of the ASP to be considered.
 The recipient receives a plaque and a $500 honorarium.